cloudfoundry/stratos/docs/build-and-packaging.md

 ### Applying changes

-Both variables are read at jetstream startup.
-To change them at a CF deployment:
+Both variables are read at jetstream startup, from plain OS environment variables — any of the usual ways to set one works, not just `cf set-env`:

+**CF deployment, imperative** (change now, on a running app):

 ```bash
 cf set-env console STRATOS_CF_PER_PAGE 1000